alphamg2003/alphamg2003/[EN - HCMUT] PowerPoint Working Rule.md

 # Terms and conditions for making PowerPoint with me

 Here are the rules if you wish to collaborate in making PowerPoint with me.
 This applys to University subjects that needs presentation in project and requires 2+ people on doing PowerPoint that I involved in.
-Please read carefully, and asjk me if you are unclear.
+Please read carefully, and ask me if you are unclear.

 ## About PowerPoint